Legal firms in Asia grapple with GenAI adoption

 US-headquartered White & Case is partnering with AWS regarding a cloud environment for GenAI, for internal use.
 Clara Shirota, partner in the firm’s Asia debt finance and restructuring practice, told FA that GenAI-related trainings and policies were implemented across the organisation, which includes assessing the accuracy and relevance of responses and checking for bias.

-Harvey, a startup founded in the US, is one of the most commonly used legal GenAI tool across legal industry.
+Harvey, a startup founded in the US, is one of the most commonly used legal GenAI tools across legal industry.
 The firm announced last month that it raised $100 million in its latest Series C investment round, led by Alphabet Ince-backed Google Ventures, at a valuation of $1.5 billon.
 OpenAI and Sequoia Capital also invested in the funding round.

 According to its website, Harvey’s clientele includes legal teams at Latham & Watkins, Sidley Austin, Skadden, among others.
 Ashurst tested with Harvey GenAI in the trial.